ShaniStaretz/Server-Monitoring-System/README.md

 * Automated Alerts: Sends notifications when a server changes status.
 * Historical Data: Logs status updates for each server.
 * Database Integration: Uses PostgreSQL for storing server data and managing triggers.
+* The system creates the tables and trigger if their not exist in the database

 ## Technologies Used
 * Backend: Node.js, Express